Leticia Siciliani: Acting career

 In 2016, she made her film debut the film El hilo rojo starring China Suárez, Benjamin Vicuña and Guillermina Valdez.

-She currently takes part of the Argentine reality show Masterchef Celebrity.
+She currently takes part in the Argentine reality show Masterchef Celebrity.

 Personal life

 She is the younger sister of the actress Griselda Siciliani.

 She lived with her partner Delfina Martínez, whom she met playing football.
 Siciliani proposed to her in 2017.
 They aren't together anymore.